mogiiee/AI-planet/readme.md

 finding and getting these env variables is definitely a pain specially for a person who learnt firebase from scratch for this project.
 I'd reccomend to go though [this video](https://www.youtube.com/watch?v=YOAeBSCkArA&t=129s) before getting started.
 ## Deployment

-If you dont want to go though getting all the environment variables ready, you could always see the deployed project on RENDER (RIP HEROKU😭🫡)
+If you dont want to go through getting all the environment variables ready, you could always see the deployed project on RENDER (RIP HEROKU😭🫡)

 ```bash
   https://ai-planet.onrender.com/docs